blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

 .. seealso::

-    To get the Godot source code for compiling, see :ref:`doc_getting_source`.
+    To get the Blazium source code for compiling, see :ref:`doc_getting_source`.

-    For a general overview of SCons usage for Godot, see :ref:`doc_introduction_to_the_buildsystem`.
+    For a general overview of SCons usage for Blazium, see :ref:`doc_introduction_to_the_buildsystem`.

 .. _doc_compiling_for_linuxbsd_oneliners: